IBMIntegration/jam-in-a-box/src/pages/app-connect-enterprise/Lab1/index.md

 In this lab you will learned how to:
 - Create and configure an Integration Server.
 - Manage Integration Server from toolkit and Web Admin Console.
--  Create/Deploy  your first message flow.
+- Deploy  BAR file in cp4i.

 # 2. Integration Servers  <a name="integration_servers"></a>